brilacasck/micro-acc-systemc/README.md

 - ### Prerequisites
   - Installing SystemC

-    Systemc is available for windows/mac/linux platforms
+    SystemC is a set of C++ classes and macros which provide an event-driven simulation interface and is available for windows/mac/linux operating systems

-    You can see the installing documentation for each one here:
+    You can see the installing documentation for each one:

       - [linux]()
       - [mac]()